If you're not a prospective student or parent, feel free to email general questions to email@example.com.

-The Agroecology Summer Intensive is a program focusing on small scale sustainable agriculture with emphasis on biological systems and interdisciplinary learning, making the ASI program broadly relevant.
+The Agroecology Summer Intensive is a program focusing on sustainable agriculture with emphasis on interconnected systems and interdisciplinary learning, making the ASI program broadly relevant.
 Agroecology is an important part of the growing effort to make human activities more compatible with natural ecosystems.
 ASI students not only learn about growing food, but also gain practical life skills while engaging in interdisciplinary, culturally-rich learning.
 Not only will students learn science concepts, students will also learn about cooking, nutrition, social systems, and the economy of food and farming!

 Living at Merry Lea for the summer is an adventure.
 Sustainable living at Rieth Village is an important part of the educational experience.
 Students live in a LEED-certified eco-village sharing meals, working and studying together daily.
 Throughout the program, students will interact with peers from Goshen College and other institutions, and engage with program faculty, staff, Merry Lea Sustainable Farm interns, and volunteers who may be local to the area or from other regions or even countries.
 Weekly integrative sessions include regional travel to a variety of farms and food-related enterprises.